Parker Navarro

-Parker Navarro (born November 16, 2001) is an American college football quarterback for the Ohio Bobcats.
-He previously played for the UCF Knights.
+Parker Navarro (born November 16, 2001) is an American former college football quarterback.
+He previously played for the UCF Knights and Ohio Bobcats.

 Early life

-Navarro attended Desert Vista in Phoenix, Arizona, where he was a two year starter at quarterback.
-His senior year in 2019 he led the Thunder to the Arizona 6A semifinals.
-As a three-star recruit he committed to the University of Central Florida (UCF).
+Navarro attended Desert Vista in Phoenix, Arizona, where he was a two-year starter at quarterback.
+As a junior in 2018, he passed for 1,568 yards and 15 touchdowns, while also rushing for 284 yards.

+In his senior season in 2019, he passed for 2,749 yards and 29 touchdowns, while rushing for 959 yards and 11 touchdowns, leading Desert Vista to a 9–4 record and an appearance in the Arizona 6A semifinals.

+As a three-star recruit, he committed to the University of Central Florida (UCF).